-The undiscovered region of Chocó on Colombia's Pacific coast takes centerstage in this 5-day trip, where you'll have time to explore the massive Utría National Park.
+The undiscovered region of Chocó on Colombia's Pacific coast takes center stage in this 5-day trip, where you'll have time to explore the massive Utría National Park.
 This lush rainforest has some of the highest rainfall in the world, so expect to see amazing flora and fauna.
 The park also protects the coastal marine environment and is known for humpback whales and nesting sea turtles (and these empty beaches are great for surfing).
-Start and end the trip exploring scenic Medellín -- one of Latin America's most exciting cities -- to round out this awesome Colombian adventure.
+Start and end the trip exploring scenic Medellín—one of Latin America's most exciting cities—on this awesome Colombian adventure.

 Experience a taste of Colombian culture on this 5-day trip to the Coffee Triangle.
 You'll go to the heart of the country's coffee region in charming Salento for an overnight at a working farm and hike through the picturesque green mountains of the Cocora Valley (and the famous wax palms).
 Then, head to Manizales, the most adventurous of the three cities that make up Colombia's coffee triangle, where you'll visit the Rio Blanco Nature reserve.
 Like the coffee this region is known for, this trip is designed to awaken all of your senses.